Project for the New American Century: Focus on military strategies, versus diplomatic strategies

-PNAC fellow Reuel Marc Gerecht stated:"We have no choice but to re-instill in our foes and friends the fear that attaches to any great power. ...
+PNAC fellow Reuel Marc Gerecht stated: "We have no choice but to re-instill in our foes and friends the fear that attaches to any great power. ...
 Only a war against Saddam Hussein will decisively restore the awe that protects American interests abroad and citizens at home".

-The Strategic Studies Institute' s Jeffrey Record in his monograph Bounding the Global War on Terrorism and William Rivers Pitt, in Truthout argued that the PNAC's goals of military hegemony exaggerated what the military can accomplish, that they failed to recognize "the limits of US power", and that favoring pre-emptive exercise of military might over diplomatic strategies could have "adverse side effects."
-(Paul Reynolds and Max Boot have made similar observations.)
+The Strategic Studies Institute's Jeffrey Record in his monograph Bounding the Global War on Terrorism, Gabriel Kolko, research professor emeritus at York University and author of Another Century of War?
+(The New Press, 2002), in his article published in CounterPunch, and William Rivers Pitt, in Truthout, respectively, argued that the PNAC's goals of military hegemony exaggerated what the military can accomplish, that they failed to recognize "the limits of US power", and that favoring pre-emptive exercise of military might over diplomatic strategies could have "adverse side effects."
+(Paul Reynolds and Max Boot made similar observations.)

 End of the organization

 By the end of 2006, PNAC was "reduced to a voice-mail box and a ghostly website [with a] single employee ... left to wrap things up", according to a correspondent at the BBC News.
-In 2006 former executive director of the PNAC Gary Schmitt said PNAC had never been intended to "go on forever," and had "already done its job," suggesting that "our view has been adopted."
+In 2006 former executive director of the PNAC Gary Schmitt said PNAC had never been intended to "go on forever", and had "already done its job", suggesting that "our view has been adopted".
 In 2009 Robert Kagan and William Kristol created a new think tank, the Foreign Policy Initiative, which scholars Stephen M. Walt and Don Abelson have characterized as a successor to PNAC.
 From September 5, 2018, till January 13, 2019, the PNAC homepage went back online without any further explanation.

 People associated with the PNAC

 Project directors

-[as listed on the PNAC website:]
+These are listed on the PNAC website: